bitfocusas/product-buttons/docs/2_positions/4_section.md

 Sometimes it’s necessary to protect buttons from accidental activation or unauthorized access.
 Sections can be secured using a **Numerical Code** or an **NFC key fob** (if you use the Stream Deck Studio).

 ![Code Rule](images/section/code_rule.png)
 You can add multiple **code rules** to a section based on your needs.
-Codes must be numerical, and you can also set a time limit for the section to auto-lock after being unlocked.
+Codes must be numerical, and you can also set a time for the section to auto-lock after being unlocked.

 ![Locked Section](<images/section/locked _section1.png>)
 When a section is locked, it looks like this.
 Pressing a button within the locked section brings up the code panel.